Skip to Content

 Risk reduction: protects your data against loss, deterioration or privacy and copyright breaches

-Quality & reproducibility: helps to verify research findings over time;
+Quality: helps to verify research findings over time;

 Reputation: shared data enhances research visibility and increases citations